20-uday-06/EmotionSense/README.md

 This project implements a sophisticated **Speech Emotion Recognition (SER)** system using deep learning techniques as part of the MARS Open Projects 2025 initiative.
 The system employs a hybrid CNN + Bidirectional LSTM architecture trained on the RAVDESS dataset to classify emotions in speech and song audio files with high accuracy.

 > **Main Jupyter Notebook:** `new_correct_code.ipynb`
->
-> For readability, all notebook code cells are also available in `read.py` (with cell numbers as comments).

 ### 📋 Project Requirements
 - **Primary Objective**: Develop an AI system that can accurately identify emotions from speech audio